Nima

 Discord GitHub Javadoc GitHub

-A combination of Helidon SE Webserver and Avaje libraries, includes:
+avaje-nima is a combination of Helidon SE Webserver and Avaje libraries, including:

 Dependencies